Sionna Block and Object#

 <class 'int'>

-The reason for this behavior is that we sometimes need to pass non-tensor arguments to a function so that algorithms can be unrolled during the creation of the computation graph.
+The reason for this behavior is that we sometimes need to pass non-tensor arguments (e.g. shapes or indices) so that control flow can be traced correctly when using torch.compile.

-In many cases, a Block require some initialization that requires the shapes of
+In many cases, a Block requires some initialization that depends on the shapes of

-which provides the shapes of all arguments and keyword arguments.
+which receives the shapes of all arguments and keyword arguments.
 The next

 example demonstrates this feature: